• Skip to primary navigation

 Instructions

-• Dice chicken thighs into 1.5-inch cubes, place in a large mixing bowl, and set aside.
+• Dice the chicken thighs into even 1.5-inch cubes, place in a large mixing bowl, and set aside.
+Do not pat them dry; the natural surface moisture helps the cornstarch stick smoothly before frying.

-• In a small bowl, combine all sauce ingredients and mix until well blended.
+• In a small bowl, combine the listed sauce ingredients and mix until the gochujang and sugar have fully dissolved.
 Set aside.

-• Add cornstarch to the chicken and toss until each piece is evenly coated.
+• Add cornstarch to the chicken pieces and toss until each piece is evenly coated.
+If you have time, press the starch into the meat for an extra crispy texture.

 • Heat vegetable oil in a large pan over medium-high heat until shimmering.
 Working in small batches, fry the chicken until golden and crispy, about 5-7 minutes.
 Transfer to a wire rack or paper towel-lined plate to drain excess oil.

 • Sauté the onions until translucent, about 30-45 seconds.
-Add the sauce and simmer until it thickens slightly.
+Add the sauce and simmer until it thickens.

 • Reduce heat to medium, add the fried chicken, and toss until evenly coated.
 Garnish with green onions and sesame seeds, then serve.